 Steve Kay / Melodie Johnson / Erin Currier (sponsored by Meltwater)

 This was a session on the impact of the social media and how it has transformed communication with consumers.
 Steve Kay gave a detailed outline of how social media influenced the downfall of Lean Finely Textured Beef in the US.
 Meltwater News focused on how companies use real time media intelligence in Australia to address business issues in the meat industry.
-He made the cover story of Social Plus for the work he did promoting pet products in the US and especially for the success of a small dog bed site selling products online.
+He made the cover story of Social Plus for the work he did promoting pet products in the US and especially for the success of a small round dog bed site selling luxury products online.

 Grant Healy (sponsored by NAB Agribusiness)